syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 You should copy necessary fonts to this location "/usr/local/share/fnts/" before conversion.

-Use the following code snippet to copy fonts to containers.
+Use the following code example to copy fonts to containers.

 {% tabs %}